boxingknight/collab_canvas_Ash_follow/VERCEL_ENV_SETUP.md

 **Why this is needed:**
 - `.env.local` only works on your local machine
 - Vercel needs these variables configured in its dashboard to access Firebase in production

+**Security Note:**
+- Never commit actual Firebase credentials to git
+- Always use environment variables for sensitive configuration
+- Firebase security relies on Firestore security rules, not on keeping API keys secret